 Prometheus at Scale with Thanos: Timing Parameters

 The story begins a few weeks or months after you have had the epiphany to scale out your Prometheus setup with Thanos.
 The new setup runs smoothly for a while with default parameters and you can shovel more resources from time to time to improve the performance.
-Such beautiful and simple times will soon be gone, one day you wake up to the reality that some heavy queries are taking most of the resources and grinding the whole system to a halt under load.
-The way these issues manifest is often through slowness and unresponsiveness of the whole system1, which eventually can recover on it’s own but take long.
+Such beautiful and simple times will soon be gone; one day you wake up to the reality that some heavy queries are taking most of the resources and grinding the whole system to a halt under load.
+The way these issues manifest is often through slowness and unresponsiveness of the whole system, which eventually can recover on it’s own but take long time.

 The Parameters